Dabl at Home

 Watch a Movie

-If your family enjoys watching movies on Christmas or New Years Day, (or any time for that matter), there are ways you can all watch together.
+If your family enjoys watching movies on New Years Day, (or any time for that matter), there are ways you can all watch together.
 There are some apps and programs out there that even have Google Chrome extensions (make sure to first download Chrome here), so you can all view the same movie or television show if you are using a streaming service.
 If not everyone has these options, you can simply choose a family movie you’ll all watch and then pick a time for everyone to do so!
 Knowing that your family is all engaging in the same activity will make you feel more connected, even when you can’t all be in the same room.